felipegerhardt/kinematics-of-a-space-robot/README.md

 <br />

-This repository aims to perform numerical simulation of a robot arm under different conditions using the following open source libraries:
+This repository aims to perform numerical simulation of a simplificated version of a robot arm, Canadarm2, under different gravity conditions using the following open source libraries:

 - Sympy for symbolic mathematics;
 - Scipy for scientific computing;